maguec/SpannerUserIdentityGraph/README.md

 # User Identity Graph

-Let's build an Identity graph
+Let's build an Identity graph that connects various aspects of customers for our retail website.

+Spotting order shapes such as Devices, Credit Cards and Shipping Addresses help to establish legitimate usage patterns.

+Finding shared data across identities also allows providers to customize offers and provide better recommendations.

 ## Sample Data
 ![map](./docs/graph.png)